Thekkan Kuttur

 Thekkan Kuttur or Tekkan Kuttur is a place in Malappuram district of Kerala in India.
 Its under Tirur block and Thalakkad village.

 Demographics

-Around 4000 people are living here.
+Around 4,000 people are living here.
 There is a Shiva Temple named "Pazhayeadath-Sivakshethram" another small temple is also there which named as "Puthiyeadath-Kshethram".

 Education

 There are two schools named A.M.L.P.S and G.L.P.S.
-Most of the peoples of this village depends on farming.

 Thekkan Kuttur is extended to Kuttur Desom which is unofficially known as Vadakkan Kuttur.

-Thekkan Kuttur Post office is located in Kuttur Desom.
 There is another school Devi Sahayam Lower Primary School in Kuttur.